Clevis22/TracePrint/README.md

 # TracePrint

 TracePrint is a fingerprinting library that collects various device and browser information to generate a unique identifier.
+Check out the demo here: [https://clevis22.github.io/TracePrint/](https://clevis22.github.io/TracePrint/)

 ## Features